FarmBot-Docs/farmbot-genesis/v1.6/manufacturing/pre-assembly/tools/watering-nozzle.md

 ---
 title: "Watering Nozzle"
 slug: "watering-nozzle"
-description: "Pre-assembly instructions for the Genesis and Genesis XL watering nozzle"
+description: "Pre-assembly and packing instructions for the watering nozzle"
 ---

 * toc